ROCm/AMDMIGraphX/README.md

 If you have sudo access, as an alternative to the rbuild command, you can install the prerequisites just like in the docker file by calling `./tools/install_prereqs.sh`.

-(Note: By default, all prerequisites are installed at the default location `/usr/local` and are accessible by all users.
+(Note that this script is for Ubuntu.
+By default, all prerequisites are installed at the default location `/usr/local` and are accessible by all users.
 For the default location, `sudo` is required to run the script.
 You can also specify a location at which the prerequisites are installed with `./tools/install_prereqs.sh $your_loc`.)